-This handbook has been prepared to outline PEGNL's procedure for addressing allegations against license holders.
-It is intended for use by those making allegations (Complainants), members of the Complaints Authorization Committee (CAC) and the Disciplinary Panel of PEGNL, professional members and permit holders registered with PEGNL who may be the subject of an allegation of conduct deserving of sanction (Respondents), and others who may become involved in allegations against license holders.
+This Handbook has been prepared to outline PEGNL's procedure for addressing allegations against license holders.
+It is intended for use by those making allegations (Complainants), members of PEGNL's Complaints Authorization Committee (CAC) and PEGNL's Disciplinary Panel , professional members and permit holders registered with PEGNL who may be the subject of an allegation (Respondents), and others who may become involved in allegations against license holders.